 #4.
 Set milestones on the board

-To set milestones on the project board, add it like a regular task.
+To set milestones on the project board, add them like a regular task.
 Include dates and details.

-Milestones are marked using diamonds in monday.com, as you can see in the picture above.
+Milestones are marked using diamonds on monday.com, as you can see in the picture above.

 If you opt to use “Deadline Mode” on your timeline column, then the diamonds will be the same color as the item’s status.

 Milestones that are on course will have a green diamond, while overdue ones will be in red.
 This allows PMs to monitor them at a glance.

 Since most projects using the Waterfall methodology have dependent tasks, you can set those using a dependencies column and tie them to the relevant milestones.